moorthi07/MarsCMS/README.md

 ```
 This will download the all the code from this repository to a folder 'MarsCMS'
 Then 'CD'  into 'MarsCMS' Directory

+###Instalation
 ---

-###Instalation

 ###Pre - Requisite : (Node.js, MongoDB, Bower, Grunt)

 Make sure you have [Node.js](https://nodejs.org/) installed.
 [MongoDB](http://www.mongodb.org/) - community version installed.
 [Git terminal tool] (https://git-scm.com/) installed.

-*** Make sure you are in elevated adminstrator permission.
+*** Make sure you are in elevated administrator permission.
 (Some packages will through error if you don't have right permission.)
 ```
 -- In Mac / Linux : In terminal use 'sudo root' to change user to admin
 ```